 - A current Federalwide Assurance (FWA) filed with OHRP.

 - Annual IRB approval.

 - All key personnel, including new personnel, involved in the human subjects component of the research must have human subjects education.
-The NIH offers Protecting Human Research Participants as a free and acceptable training option.
+More information about the human subjects education requirement can be found here.

 An adverse event is defined as any unfavorable and unintended sign (e.g., an abnormal laboratory finding), symptom, or disease temporally associated with the involvement in a clinical research study.
 Adverse events can include serious and non-serious adverse events and unanticipated problems.
 An investigator is responsible for knowing the policies of the local IRB, adhering to these policies, and maintaining a copy of the policies in the study file.
 An investigator is also responsible for the accurate documentation, investigation and follow-up of all possible study-related adverse events.
 All adverse events must be reported to the IRB and, if appropriate, the DSMB and the NIH.
 All unanticipated problems must then be reported to the Office of Human Research Protections (OHRP) by the IRB.
 The timeline for reporting adverse events is commensurate with the severity of the event.

 For studies that involve a clinical trial monitoring of the clinical trial should be conducted as described in the Data and Safety Monitoring Plan.